 The CPP is located on a 45-acre surface tract, 100% owned by enCore, within the existing mining lease area.
-The CPP was expanded in 2008 to allow it to operate at 7,500 gallons per minute and recover on ion exchange resin at a rate of 1.5 million pounds U_3O_8 per year, and the yellowcake drying and packaging system was increased to 2 million pounds U_3O_8 per year.
-The CPP is connected directly to the production areas directly through pipelines due to the proximity of the nearby uranium ore bodies.
+The CPP was expanded in 2008 to allow it to operate at 7,500 gallons per minute and recover uranium on ion exchange resin at a rate of 1.5 million pounds U_3O_8 per year, and the yellowcake drying and packaging system was increased to 2 million pounds U_3O_8 per year.
+The CPP is connected directly to the production areas through pipelines due to the proximity of the nearby uranium ore bodies.
 For more distant uranium ore bodies, the CPP can be modified to accept loaded resins transported from satellite IX systems in a manner similar to the planned operations at our 100% owned Rosita Project.

-The Alta Mesa Project is located in both Brooks and Jim Hogg Counties, Texas, USA.
-Alta Mesa is an ISR uranium project, and past producer consisting of two distinct properties; the Alta Mesa property, which is composed of the Alta Mesa mine area and processing facility, South Alta Mesa (SAM) and Indigo Snake.
-The second property is Mesteña Grande, which is composed of Mesteña Grande Goliad (MGG) Mesteña Grande North (MGN), Mesteña Grande Central (MGC), Mesteña Grande Alta Vista (MGAV), and El Sordo.
+The Alta Mesa and Mesteña Grande Projects area is located in both Brooks and Jim Hogg Counties, Texas.
+Alta Mesa is an ISR uranium project, and past producer consisting of two distinct properties: the Alta Mesa property, which is comprised of the Alta Mesa mine area and processing facility, South Alta Mesa (SAM) and the Indigo Snake area; and, Mesteña Grande, which is comprised of

+Mesteña Grande Goliad (MGG) Mesteña Grande North (MGN), Mesteña Grande Central (MGC), Mesteña Grande Alta Vista (AV), and El Sordo East (ESE) and El Sordo West (ESW).
 The Project's CPP and mine office are located at the Alta Mesa property approximately 11 miles west of the intersection of US 281 and Ranch Road 755, which is also 22 miles south of Falfurrias, Texas.

-The Alta Mesa Project consists of uranium mining leases for uranium ISR mining (4,598 acres) and Mineral Options (195,501 acres) comprising some 200,099 total acres consisting of acreage associated with currently approved mining permits issued by the Texas Commission on Environmental Quality ("TCEQ") and 9 prospect areas.
+The Alta Mesa and Mesteña Grande Projects consists of uranium mining and exploration leases for uranium ISR mining (4,598 acres) and Mineral Options (195,501 acres) comprising some 200,099 total acres consisting of acreage associated with currently approved mining permits issued by the Texas Commission on Environmental Quality ("TCEQ") and exploration permits approved by the Railroad Commission of Texas covering the mine area and nine large prospect areas.
 The Alta Mesa Project is located within a portion of the private land holdings of the Jones Ranch, founded in 1897 and includes surface and mineral rights as well as oil and gas and other minerals including uranium.
 Active uses of the lands in addition to uranium exploration and production activities include agricultural use (cattle), oil and gas development, and private hunting.
-Previous owners include Chevron Minerals, Total Minerals, Cogema Mining, Uranium Resources Inc., Mesteña Uranium LLC (MULLC), formed by landowners, and Energy Fuels Inc. In 2016, Energy Fuels, Inc. acquired the Project from MULLC.
-In November 2022, enCore and a subsidiary of Energy Fuels Inc. executed a Membership Interest Purchase Agreement whereby enCore agreed to acquire four limited liability companies that together hold 100% of the Project.
+Previous owners include Chevron Resources Company, Total Minerals, Cogema Mining, Inc., Uranium Resources, Inc., Mesteña Uranium, LLC (MULLC), formed by landowners, and Energy Fuels, Inc. In 2016, Energy Fuels, Inc. acquired the Project from MULLC.
+In November 2022, enCore and a subsidiary of Energy Fuels, Inc. executed a Membership Interest Purchase Agreement whereby enCore agreed to acquire four limited liability companies that together hold 100% of the Project.
 Please see the enCore Energy Corp. press release dated November 14, 2022, for additional details on the transaction.

-The Project produced approximately 4.6 million pounds of uranium oxide between 2005 and 2013 via in-situ recovery using an alkaline lixiviant processed at the Alta Mesa CPP.
+The Alta Mesa Project produced approximately 4.6 million pounds of uranium oxide between 2005 and 2013 via in-situ recovery using an alkaline lixiviant processed at the Alta Mesa CPP.
 The facility was in production from 2005 until primary production ceased February 2013.
-The Project operated in a groundwater clean-up mode until February 2015; therefore, any uranium mined since 2013 remains as incircuit inventory.
+The Project operated in a groundwater clean-up mode until February 2015; therefore, any uranium mined since 2013 remains as in-circuit inventory.
 The first wellfield (PAA-1) has completed final groundwater restoration and was approved by the Texas Commission on Environmental Quality in March 2018.
 All other wellfields are being maintained by a small bleed (less than 100 gpm) for permit compliance.
 The bleed solutions are disposed of in deep disposal wells.